 The four Ebolaviruses known to cause disease in humans are Bundibugyo virus, Sudan virus, Taï Forest virus, and Ebola virus (formerly Zaire Ebola virus).
-The fifth, Reston virus, causes EVD in non-human primates.
+The fifth, Reston virus, causes Ebola in non-human primates, while the sixth, Bombali virus, is not known to cause disease.
 Scientists believe that fruit bats or primates, such as apes and monkeys, are the natural reservoir host of Ebola viruses, although this theory is yet to be confirmed.
-Outbreaks of EVD occur when a spillover event occurs from a natural reservoir host to a human.
+Outbreaks of Ebola occur when a spillover event occurs from a natural reservoir host to a human.
 This is followed by human-to-human transmission via direct contact with the blood, or other bodily fluids of infected individuals.

 The incubation period, from infection to symptom onset, is 2 to 21 days.
 The early stage of the disease is usually marked by influenza-like symptoms, such as fever, headache, muscle pain, fatigue, and sore throat.
 These are followed by vomiting, diarrhea, rash, abdominal pain, and in some cases internal and/or external bleeding.
 Shortness of breath, chest pain, swelling and confusion may also occur.
-During its onset, it can be difficult to distinguish EVD from other infectious diseases, such as malaria, typhoid, and meningitis, which increases the risk of transmission.
+During its onset, it can be difficult to distinguish Ebola from other infectious diseases, such as malaria, typhoid, and meningitis, which increases the risk of transmission.
 If untreated, the average case fatality rate is ~75%.
-While no specific treatment options exist for EVD, supportive care with rehydration and symptomatic treatment has proven to be highly effective decreasing the case fatality rate to 20-25%.
-A number of experimental treatments and vaccine candidates are also currently being evaluated.
+While no specific treatment options exist for Ebola, supportive care with rehydration and symptomatic treatment has proven to be highly effective decreasing the case fatality rate to 20-25%.
+A number of experimental treatments are currently being evaluated, and the first Ebola vaccine was approved in 2019, with many more still in development.

-Diagnosing EVD patients has historically been hugely challenging, due to the extreme biohazard risk, high level of technical expertise required to run laboratory tests, and the lack of necessary resources and infrastructure in areas where outbreaks have occurred.
-During the 2013-2016 epidemic, however, VHFC investigators developed a new rapid diagnostic tool for diagnosing EVD patients.
+Diagnosing Ebola patients has historically been very challenging, due to the extreme biohazard risk, high level of technical expertise required to run laboratory tests, and the lack of necessary resources and infrastructure in areas where outbreaks have occurred.
+During the 2013-2016 epidemic, however, VHFC investigators developed a new rapid diagnostic tool for diagnosing Ebola patients.
 Our investigators also developed standard PCR-based tests, that were used to diagnose the first patients in both Sierra Leone and Nigeria by local researchers.

-The following methods are currently used to diagnose EVD:
+The following methods are currently used to diagnose Ebola:

 - reverse transcription polymerase chain reaction (RT-PCR) assay (most common)